ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/ballerina-persist/supported-data-stores.md

 ## Redis [Experimental]

-The Redis data store is a key-value-based in-memory data store.
-It is useful for storing unstructured data and retrieving them quickly.
+The Redis data store is a key-value-based inmemory datastore useful for storing and retrieving unstructured data quickly.
 It is not the default data store for `bal persist`.
 Therefore, you need to explicitly specify the data store when initializing `bal persist` in your application as follows.

 ```shell
 $ bal persist init --datastore redis